Feature & Pricing Matrix

 Common Questions

-Q: Does Notion Plus tier ($10/user) include AI features?
+Q: Does Notion include AI on its $10/user Plus plan?

 Q: How much does Document360 actually cost?

-Q: Is there a better pricing alternative to both Document360 and Notion?
+Q: Is there a better alternative to both Document360 and Notion for documentation teams?

 Start creating professional documentation that your users will love